mtgalla/GifTastic/README.md

 # GifTastic
+https://mtgalla.github.io/GifTastic/

 ### Band of GIFs

-https://mtgalla.github.io/GifTastic/

-Click a band button to see the band's gifs.
+Click a band button to see the current band's gifs.
 Then click on a gif to see the animation.
 Click again to get the animation to stop.